jadpole/jadpole.github.io/_drafts/2015-07-29-simple-rust.md

 }
 ```

-Basically, what this means is that, because its `events` attribute depends on
+In this case, `Phi` is restrained by both of its attributes: `events` depends
-SDL being initialized, it should not outlive the SDL context. `Phi` is also
+on the SDL library being initialized, while `renderer` stores the data for the
-restrained by its second attribute, `renderer`, which depends on SDL being
-initialized, and as such should not outlive the SDL context.
-Damn it... did I
-read the same line twice?
-Wait, I did not?
+window which, in turn, requires for the SDL library to be initialized.
+That is,
+both of those, for different reasons, must have a shorter lifespan than the SDL
+context.

-It is on this very moment that lifetimes _clicked_.
+It is upon realizing this that lifetimes _clicked_.
 They are often considered to
 be uber-complicated by newcomers and, in some cases, they are; however, the idea
 is incredibly simple.
+It's both a way to ask the compiler to watch our back, and
+a way to express invariants to other programmers.
+You just say: it does not make
+sense for a renderer to exist without a window to render to.
+In code.
+It's like
+documentation, except that it never gets outdated.
+Moreover, naming a lifetime
+is like naming a variable.
+Sometimes, the intent is obvious (e.g. `i` in a for
+loop); other times, a longer, clearer name should be preferred.

-It's upon this realization that I stopped viewing explicit
+It's upon this realization that I stopped viewing explicit lifetimes as a pain
-lifetimes as a pain in the ass, and started to consider them as teachers.
-They
+in the ass, and started to consider them as teachers.
+They aren't always clear
-aren't always clear (I mean, c'mon: "mdsi_cannot infer an appropriate lifetime for
+(I mean, c'mon: "mdsi_cannot infer an appropriate lifetime for lifetime
-lifetime parameter `'a` due to conflicting requirements_"... really?), but there
+parameter `'a` due to conflicting requirements_"... really?), but there is, more
-is, more often than not, a valuable lesson at the end of the road.
+often than not, a valuable lesson at the end of the road.

 In this instance, though without the help of the compiler, I learned that I
 could express `Phi` as: